 Thank you for all that you are doing.
-Sincerely - Lady Bird Johnson
+Sincerely - Lady Bird

-Thanks for Paper Doll Item To the Editor:
+Thanks for Paper Doll Item

 May I say thanks for such a beautiful editorial in November Green Revolution, entitled "Paper Doll People," by Jean Ohman?
 I have never read a piece that told so many truths.